chartjs/chartjs-plugin-annotation/README.md

                 // context: {chart, element}
             },

-            label: {
-                // Defines when annotations' labels are drawn.
-Defaults to
-                // drawTime.
-                drawTime: 'afterDatasetsDraw', // (default)
-            },

             // Array of annotation configuration objects
             // or Object with the annotation configuration objects, one for each key
             // See below for detailed descriptions of the annotation options